'The world is gray': the heartbreaking story of a Ukrainian refugee trying to survive with her children in London

 “I am perplexed by the inefficiency of the authorities”

-When Olga and her children were fleeing the war, she dreamed of a place where they would not hear the bombs and would not live in fear of being killed by the Russians.
-“So, on the one hand, we have reached our goal and should be happy, but it is not always so easy or simple,” she says. – Firstly, we lived for weeks under Russian occupation.
-Then we traveled around Europe while waiting for a British visa.
-Now we are faced with the daunting task of settling in Britain, which has puzzled me.”
+When Olga and her children fled the war, she dreamed of a place where they would not hear bombs and would not live in fear of being killed by the Russians.
+“So on the one hand, we've achieved our goal and we should be happy, but it's not always that easy or simple,” she says. — Firstly, we lived for weeks under Russian occupation.
+We then traveled around Europe while we waited for a UK visa.
+Now we are faced with the impossible task of settling in Britain, which has left me baffled.”

 “I burst into tears in the hallway of the hostel”